Eres (Café Tacuba song): Music video

 The music video was directed by Mexican director Rogelio Sikander and produced by Rodrigo Valdés from the company Los Maestros, the band contacted Sikander to direct the video after watching his previous work in Molotov's "Here We Kum" and Zoé's "Peace and Love", the video featured cinematography by Gerardo Madrazo and drawings Daniel Guzmán and José Luis Sánchez Rul, which were animated using the software Shake.

 The video shows a teenager (Emmanuel Vega) who is in love with one of his classmates (Berenice Escandon) but is unable to confess it to her, as the video progresses a series of drawings begin to appear all over the classroom filling with color a previously black and white video, expressing the love he feels for her matching with the romantic lyrics of the song, the video ends with him smiling at the girl as the drawings begin to disappear.

 As of 2021, the video has over 400 million views on YouTube.
 The video was nominated for the Latin Grammy Award for Best Short Form Music Video, won Video of the Year at the MTV Video Music Awards Latinoamérica 2004 and received awards for Best Music Video, Best Director, Best Screenplay and Best Post-Production at the Pantalla de Cristal Film Festival.

 Charts

+Covers versions

+In October 2014 the Tokyo Ska Paradise released Ska Me Forever Mexican Edition which includes an arrangement of "Eres".